 Removed the language about carburetors protruding into the cockpit.

-The track itself is a 1/8 mile clay oval with banked turns offering five divisions of micro-midget racing each night.
-(250cc two stroke air cooled sportsman, 125cc two stroke water cooled, 250cc four stroke, 270cc two stroke water cooled, and 600cc four cylinder) With the most recent improvements completed in the fall of 2006.
+The track itself is a 1/8 mile clay oval with progressively banked turns.
+We offer five divisions of sprint car racing each night: 600cc, 270cc, Sportsman, 125cc and 250cc 4 Stroke.
 The famous track is considered to be a jewel and is highly known for many things.
-Clyde Martin Memorial Speedway, also known as Lanco, offers great views, the concessions are one of the best, the spectator bleachers are superb, along with clean restrooms.
+Clyde Martin Memorial Speedway, also known as Lanco, offers great views, the concessions are one of the best, the spectator bleachers are superb, along with clean restrooms and free parking.
 Clyde Martin Memorial Speedway ranks among one of the top tracks anywhere on the east coast.
 The facilities and the track offer the best racing and family entertainment.
-2012 is our 55th season of promoting professional micro-midget racing.
+2016 is our 59th season of promoting professional sprint car racing.
 We welcome you to the "Biggest Little Track" known as the "Clyde".